 Finding a job stands out as a key issue in the Macdonald-Laurier Institute survey.
 To sense the worry, imagine applying for a job with the name Muhammad or Fatima; non-Muslim employers are wary of taking on Muslim staff for reasons ranging from terrorism to demands for special privileges to fears of litigation.
 In part, non-Muslims need to deal with their own prejudices; but in part, Muslims must acknowledge the problems they have created and address them seriously and constructively.

-The question about implementation of the Shari'a stands for its important implications.
+The question about implementation of the Shari'a stands out for its important implications.
 A substantial majority of 62 percent wish the Shari'a to be in some fashion implemented; when one factors out the don't know/refuse category, that number jumps to 75 percent.
 This points to what may be the most intractable problem about Canadian Muslims: their desire to march to a different drummer.
 That 15 percent of Muslim wish to "require Muslims to be ruled by Sharia courts" is particularly alarming; it also confirms my estimate that Islamists make up some 10-15 percent of Muslim populations.

 The 3 percent support of Al-Qaeda points to the hard-core Islamist element in Canada – not very large, but 3 percent of a Muslim population of some 700,000 comes to about 20,000 individuals with very dangerous sympathies and ideas.
 This information should alarm and rouse the immigration and security services alike.

 Another aspect: Zaynab Khadr demonstrating on Parliament Hill, Ottawa.